MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

 You need to have R (preferably a recent version) installed on a Linux, Windows or MacOS PC.
 You should have connected to [Qualtrics via the RUG-MyUniversity access](https://rug.eu.qualtrics.com/).

+It would be beneficial if you have completed the [**Week6 Preparation - PART1**](https://brightspace.rug.nl/content/enforced/251026-GERMARS.2023-2024.1/Week%206.%20Preparation.html?ou=251026&d2l_body_type=3)

 ## What this sub-lab will teach you

 - How to create a quick network-roster type survey for network-specific data collection...
     - capturing **network-specific relational data** between individuals of a defined population (within boundary)
     - adding **non-network specific data** to the network data collection
         - demographic information
-        - depending on research ideas specifically designed question scales
+        - depending on research ideas specifically designed question scales (like our AttitudeTowardsCoolKids scale)

 - Kick-Off Data Collection
     - How to distribute the survey to your population of interest
     - How to monitor the data collection process

-##

 ## Sub-Lab's Objective

-This lab is divided into three sub-sections (for better orientability), and in the separate sub-modules you will:
+This module is mainly about:

 + **Task 1: Implement your research plan (and hypothesis into a Qualtrics survey) - Lab 20-2-A**

+This exercise will be particularly interesting for those of you who made notes during the first exercise (posted to Brightspace) and already thought about the suitability and feasibility of using a network approach for their research.

 (NB: preferably you have collected your own data, but in case that was not possible, or too difficult for some reason, we will also provide a sample dataset in the following)

-## Estimated timing for this lab session: ~ 45 minutes

 <!--
 ![image](../media/lab02a.png)